DenchiSoft/VTubeStudio/README.md

 This request lets you request a list of items that are currently in the scene.
 It also lets you request a list of item files that are available to be loaded on the user's PC, including Live2D items, animation folders, ...

+If you want to know which order-spots are available to load items into right now, set `"includeAvailableSpots"` to `true`.
+Otherwise, the `"availableSpots"` array in the response will be empty.

+If you want to know which items are loaded in the scene into right now, set `"includeItemInstancesInScene"` to `true`.
+Otherwise, the `"itemInstancesInScene"` array in the response will be empty.

+If you want to know which item files are available to be loaded, set `"includeAvailableItemFiles"` to `true`.
+Otherwise, the `"availableItemFiles"` array in the response will be empty. **IMPORTANT:** This reads the full list of item files from the user's PC.
+This may lag the app for a small moment, so do not use this request with `"includeAvailableItemFiles"` set to `true` often.
+Only use it if you really need to refresh the list of available item files.
+Set it to `false` in any other case.

+#### Filtering for specific items

+If you only want the item lists to contain items with a certain item instance ID or a certain filename, you can provide them in the `"onlyItemsWithInstanceID"` and `"onlyItemsWithFileName"` fields respectively.

+There will only ever be at most one item with a certain instance ID in the scene, but there could be many items with the same filename because you can load many item instances based on the same item file.

+Please also note that **item filenames are unique**, meaning there cannot be two item files with the same filename.

 **`REQUEST`**
 ```json